 If you have any information, no matter how small you feel it is, please contact Saanich Police or anonymously through Crime Stoppers.
 If your information leads to an arrest you could be eligible for a cash reward of up to $2000.00

-If you recognize the suspect, or know where the bike is, please call Saanich Police.
-To report your information anonymously call Greater Victoria Crime Stoppers at 1-800-222-8477 or leave a web tip at victoriacrimestoppers.ca .
+If you know who committed this crime, or if you know the whereabouts of the sculpture please call Sidney/ North Saanich RCMP.
+To report your information anonymously, please call Greater Victoria Crime Stoppers at 1-800-222-8477